-As ever in football though, one man’s win is another man’s loss, and following the conclusion of the domestic season, Mikel’s joy was Xabi’s misery.
-Alonso’s first Premier League season had begun with such promise, yet it culminated in his Liverpool team finishing below their bitter rivals Everton for the first time in 17 years.
+As ever in football, though, one man’s win is another man’s loss, and following the conclusion of the domestic season, Arteta’s joy was Alonso’s misery.
+The latter’s first Premier League season had begun with such promise, yet it culminated in his Liverpool team finishing below their bitter rivals Everton for the first time in 17 years.

 You’d have forgiven the engraver’s attempted expediency should he have etched the Rossoneri’s name into the trophy’s silver base during the half-time interval.
 But the events of the ensuing 45 minutes conspired to conduct arguably the greatest, most unlikely comeback in football history.
 A revival of biblical proportions, Liverpool’s fightback brought Istanbul to its knees and gifted the city an eternal role in Champions League folklore.

 In the minds of many the trophy had already been won, so there was simply nothing to lose by taking the game to Milan in the second half.
 Benítez substituted full-back Steve Finnan, bringing on defensive midfielder Dietmar Hamann, and switching the side’s formation to a 3-5-2 with the aim of silencing the talismanic Pirlo.
 Benítez told his men: “Just score one.”
 He thought – hoped – that one might just change things.